luskizera/iziflow-plugin/docs/product.md

 # IziFlow – the automation plugin for user flows

-IziFlow is a next-gen Figma and FigJam plugin that **redefines how user flows are created** through smart automation.
+IziFlow is a next-gen FigJam plugin that **redefines how user flows are created** through smart automation.
 Designed for designers and product teams, it turns **simple Markdown text** into structured, visually consistent flow diagrams in seconds.

 ## Overview

 ### Main goal
-To automate and standardize the creation of user flows in Figma/FigJam — cutting time, removing repetitive work, and ensuring visual consistency through an **intuitive text-based input**.
+To automate and standardize the creation of user flows in FigJam — cutting time, removing repetitive work, and ensuring visual consistency through an **intuitive text-based input**.

 ### Target audience
 - UI/UX designers